-This report explores how the international trading system could help contribute to achieving the climate goals by systematically assessing 22 policy options, drawing on our earlier work as part of the project ‘Making the International Trade System Work for Climate Change, as well as an additional literature review and interviews with 26 experts.
-The options belong to three broad categories (see Figure 1):
+This report explores how the international trade system could help contribute to achieving the climate goals by systematically assessing 22 policy options, drawing on our earlier work as part of the project, as well as an additional literature review and interviews with 26 experts.
+The options belong to three broad categories:

 - Options that focus on increasing the trade system’s supportiveness of climate action ‘in general’;

 - Options specifically focusing on implementation of border carbon adjustments (BCAs); and

 - Options dealing specifically with the phase-out and reform of fossil fuel subsidies.